The rank 8 case of a conjecture on square-zero upper triangular matrices: Introduction

-The main result of this paper holds without any restriction on the characteristic of the ground field $k$. \begin{theorem} Conjecture \ref{Berrinconjecture} holds for $N=8$. \end{theorem}
+The main result of this paper holds without any restriction on the characteristic of the ground field $k$. \begin{theorem} $\mathrm{[Theorem~ \ref{MainTheorem}]}$ Conjecture \ref{Berrinconjecture} holds for $N=8$. \end{theorem}

-The essential tool in the proof of Theorem \ref{Mainresulttheorem} is the stratification of the varieties of square-zero upper-triangular matrices obtained by considering the conjugation action of a Borel subgroup of $GL_N(k)$.
-As in our previous work \cite[Section~$3.4$]{Berrin}, this stratification can be applied to the subvarieties that contain the matrix $D$ in Conjecture \ref{Berrinconjecture}.
+The proof of Conjecture \ref{Berrinconjecture} for $N=8$ also works for Conjecture \ref{ENSONBerrinconjecture}.
+The essential tool in the proof of Theorem \ref{Mainresulttheorem} is the stratification of the varieties of square-zero upper triangular matrices obtained by considering the conjugation action of a Borel subgroup of $GL_N(k)$.
+As in our previous work \cite[Section~$3.4$]{Berrin}, this stratification can be applied to the subvarieties that contain the image of the morphism defined by the matrix $\mathbf{D}$ in Conjecture \ref{Berrinconjecture}.